Good & Service Tax Online Registration | GST Online Application Form | GST Fees Procedure | Download GST Registration Certificate

 Businesses with a turnover of more than Rs.40 lakh are required to register for GST under GST guidelines.
 The total turnover for the northeastern states of Jammu & Kashmir, Uttarakhand, and Himachal Pradesh is Rs.10 lakh.
 Furthermore, the following items must be registered for GST in the country:

-Person who provides online information and database access or retrieval services to a non-registered taxable person from a location outside India.
+A person who provides online information and database access or retrieval services to a non-registered taxable person from a location outside India.

 Every e-commerce aggregator